ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### May 11, 2020
 Changed plot to marker scatter for clearer result.
 Shaded the side to dark if the tilted angle angle more than 90 degrees.
 Result seemed weird.
 Attempted with a different approach.

+### May 12, 2020
+Helped by Matt with shading the side of the disk.
+The error turned out to be an alternative appending of the data points to the disk array.
+The disk model is ready for comparison with observations.

+### May 13, 2020
+Kept writing.
+Worked on SPF.